Associate Professor of Accounting

 Mirko Heinle and Kevin Smith.
 A Theory of Risk Disclosure.
 Review of Accounting Studies 22.4 (2018): 1459–1491. [paper] Information on overall firm risk lowers firms' costs of capital; firms have greater incentives to provide such information following spikes in risk.

 Mirko Heinle, Kevin Smith, and Robert Verrecchia.
 Risk-Factor Disclosure and Asset Prices.
-The Accounting Review 93.2 (2018): 191–208. [paper] Information on firms' systematic risk-factor exposures generates skewness in payoffs, which investors like.
+The Accounting Review 93.2 (2018): 191-208. [paper] Uncertainty over firms' systematic risk-factor exposures generates skewness in payoffs, which investors like.
 As a result, disclosure about these exposures can raise firms' costs of capital.